AutomationDirect C-more EA9 HMI

 What could happen

-An attacker with network access to a C-more EA9 HMI could execute arbitrary code or crash the device, potentially disrupting the operator's ability to monitor and control manufacturing processes.
+An attacker with network access to the HMI could execute arbitrary code or crash the device, disrupting the visual interface used to monitor and control manufacturing processes or potentially injecting malicious commands into connected equipment.

 Who's at risk